-There are hills up to 10% along the way, though most hills are less steep than so.
-Total climbing is around 16000m.
+There are hills up gradients of up to 10% along the way, though most hills are less steep.
+Total elevation gain is around 16000m.
 The road surface is asphalt in the vast majority of cases, mostly on small roads with little traffic.
 There are a few stretches on good quality bike paths.
 Approximately 5 km is on good gravel, but there is an alternative route for those who would rather avoid it.
 See the page with the route.

-When you come to areas without a manned control, you can validate your brevet card at a café or other places suggested on the cue sheet.
+When you come to areas without a manned control, you can validate your passage at a café or other places suggested on the cue sheet.
 See the page rules for how you can validate your passage.

 The time limit for Uppsala – Trondheim – Uppsala is 125 hours.
-That means you will have to be back in Uppsala by 12:00 on Thursday at the latest.
-The earliest you can return is on Monday at 02:00.
+This means you will have to be back in Uppsala by 12:00 on Thursday at the latest.
+The earliest you are allowed to return to Uppsala is on Monday at 02:00.
 See the controls page for when the controls along the route open and close.